Learn to negotiate your financial future through an AAUW Work Smart Salary Negotiation Workshop!

 - Pay off loans

 - Buy the things you want and need

 - Even save for retirement.

 AAUW, the Friends of the Commission on the Status of Women and the San Francisco Commission on the Status of Women launched a large-scale, grassroots initiative to teach 20,000 women by 2020 to negotiate their salaries and benefits packages with confidence.
 The initiative also aims to help close the gender pay gap in San Francisco.

 In 2017, median earnings for men in the San Francisco metro area were $76,502 compared with $63,306 for women — an earnings ratio of just 83 percent.
 And for most women, the pay gap is wider.
 Latinas working in San Francisco are paid 40 cents for every dollar white, non-Hispanic men are paid; African American women 51 cents; and Asian American women 65 cents.

-All in-person workshops have been postponed.
+All in-person workshops have been moved online.